knightsUCF/City-Builder-Architects-Production/README.md

 # City-Builder-Architects-Production

+The entire SimCity design is based heavily around the fact that there is no “right answer”.
+Every option has positive and negative consequences.

 "We consistently touted SimCity as a “bottom up” simulation (meaning that the high level simulation was not predetermined, but happened organically based on the aggregate actions of each individual citizens).
 However the entire design process was heavily “top down”.
 We started with this overview document and over the course of the project continuously drilled down into the details of each section."

+Need a tech tree!
+Even a simple one!

 Selecting a Region